ADVOCACY

 Advocacy with media

 The media can be a strong ally for publicizing rights violations of sex workers.
 The main objective of media advocacy is to provoke questions in the minds of commoner.
 And it’s about getting thestories related to incidence of violence, responses from sex workers, etc. what goes to the press that is read, watched, by the decision-makers also.
-The prime objective is to get our point-of-view highlighted in the media that exposes challenges a sex worker face in her day to day practices.
+The prime objective is to get our point-of-view highlighted in the media that exposes challenges a sex worker face in her day-to-day practices.
 DMSC’s strong relationshipwith journalists, editors, etc. helped in publishing news articles etc.both in printing and digital media.

 The advocacy team of DMSC regularly communicates with field level journalists, senior journalists, and editorswith a view to protect community’s interest and to expose varied kinds of exploitative practices of numbers of stakeholders.
 DMSCis conscious regarding protection of complainants from further victimization.
 DMSC also organizes seminars, workshops, meetings with media personnel in order to communicate news, case studies etc. in a way that accurately reflect the realities of sex workers’ lives.